Sholola-Gbolahan/esmerald/docs/esmerald.md

 Esmerald is a modern, powerful, flexible, high performant web framework designed to build not only APIs but also full scalable applications from the smallest to enterprise level.

-Esmerald is designed to build with python 3.8+ based on standard python type hints and on the top of the heavily known [Starlette](https://github.com/encode/starlette) and [Pydantic](https://github.com/samuelcolvin/pydantic)/[msgspec](https://jcristharif.com/msgspec/).
+Esmerald is designed to build with python 3.8+ and based on standard python type hints.
+Initially built on the top of [Starlette](https://github.com/encode/starlette) and later on moved to [Lilya](https://lilya.dev) and [Pydantic](https://github.com/samuelcolvin/pydantic)/[msgspec](https://jcristharif.com/msgspec/).

 !!!
 Success
     **The official supported version is always the latest released**.